guardian/prout/README.md

 # Prout

-_"Has your pull request been deployed yet?"_
+_"Has your pull request been deployed yet?"_ - [Guardian blogpost](http://www.theguardian.com/info/developer-blog/2015/feb/03/prout-is-your-pull-request-out)

 Tells you when your pull-requests are live.
 Tells you when they're not, and should be.